eduavila/slim-commander/README.md

-# SlimCommander
+# SlimCommander for Slim v4

-A very simple structure for running CLI commands as part of your Slim Framework application.
+A very simple structure for running CLI commands as part of your Slim Framework application v4.

 This is not a console tool.
 It's just a parallel to the HTTP entry point into your application, enabling you to do things like create create scripts to be run as cronjobs or set up basic queue listeners.

 ## Usage